bbauska/W3Cx-1of5-CSS.0x/README.md

 \[[*Documentation*](https://www.w3.org/TR/html52/grouping-content.html#the-ol-element)\]

 The OL tag works exactly like the UL tag, except that the list element order matters.
-OL stands for \"<b>o**rdered <b>l**ist\" and by default, the list element items are displayed with a number preceding them.
+OL stands for \"<b>o</b>rdered <b>l</b>ist\" and by default, the list element items are displayed with a number preceding them.

 ```
 <ol>